Co-parenting Advice During a Christmas Coronavirus.

-Dear Sue I’m worried about lock down tiers as I’m recently divorced.
+Dear Sue I’m worried about possible lock downs again as I’m recently divorced.
 My kids are still reeling from the changes but adding this awful Coronavirus into the mix is freaking me out.
 What is your advice?
 Liz Jackson, New Addington, Surrey

 Most parents will have been left worried by the lockdowns of last year and worried about what’s next as the new variants kick in – particularly if you are separated or divorced.

 The question most co-parent’s worry about is: ‘ Will I be able to see my children over the next few weeks – or plan to have a holiday or fun time?’

-Younger children will miss their friends to play with so talk & teach your kids that they are a TEAM & that they need to pull together at this difficult time for everyone.
+Younger children will need you to ‘ talk & teach’ them that you are a TEAM & that they need to pull together at this difficult time for everyone.

-Older children should be included in conversations, too – especially now they are no longer at school or seeing their friends, and they are trying to adjust to this new highly unusual reality.
+Older children should be included in conversations, too – as they are trying to adjust to this new highly unusual reality too.

 Everything you do as a co-parent, every choice you make should be in your child’s best interests.